phillipecardenuto/ai-wblots-detector/data/README.md

 **Figshare dataset** contains 6,000 raw data western blots collected from Figshare repository.
 To collect the data, we used the [Figshare API](https://help.figshare.com/article/how-to-use-the-figshare-api), and then extracted the western blots from each downloaded image, using the panel extractor proposed by Cardenuto et al. [2] available at https://github.com/phillipecardenuto/upm/tree/main/panel-extractor.

+To facilitate the cross-validation protocol, the collected dataset is organized in fold1 and fold2.

 For each collected image, we include its metadata in the (fold1,fold2)_metadata.csv included in the zip file.

 The metadata includes information such as: